 Today’s infant formulas are supplemented with plenty of vitamin D.

 Low birth weight babies and kids with underlying conditions, such as celiac disease or cystic fibrosis, are more susceptible to rickets.
-Medications such as steroids and anti-seizure drugs can also increase the risk of rickets.
+Medications such as steroids and anti-seizure drugs can also increase the risk.

 Several metabolic, liver, and kidney diseases can interrupt the normal functioning of the calcium/vitamin D system and lead to rickets.